VestigeNet/VestigeNet/README.md

 ### Stuff I'm working on right now:

 #### [VNetwork Security LTD](https://discord.gg/vun6j4vSdX)
-* This is a security based company that focuses on everything around DDos and API
+* This is a security based company that focuses on everything around EXPLOITS and API
 * Our aim is to code products and provide them for reasonable prices for pentesting
 * We code OVH and Panels as well as custom API and Methods
 #### [VNetwork Security UNHITTABLE LTD (active development)](https://discord.gg/vun6j4vSdX)